 This is more likely if you’ve had abnormal cells on your cervix more than once.
 Or if the abnormality found was severe.
 In other words, you have not got cervical cancer, but the abnormal cells on your cervix are closer to becoming cancerous cells.

 These treatments destroy the cells in the abnormal area.
 Normal cells can then grow back in their place.

 These treatments include:

 Laser therapy is sometimes called laser ablation.
 This just means the laser burns away the abnormal cells.
 You have this treatment as an outpatient.

 A laser beam is a very strong, hot beam of light.
 It burns away the abnormal area.
 You may notice a slight burning smell during the treatment.
 This is nothing to worry about.
 It is just the laser working.
 You can go home as soon as this treatment is over.

 This is called cryotherapy.
-The specialist uses a cold probe to freeze away the abnormal cells.
+The colposcopist uses a cold probe to freeze away the abnormal cells.

-You lie on a couch, with your legs in stirrups.
-The doctor will put a speculum into your vagina to hold it open.
-Then the doctor uses the probe to destroy the abnormal cells.
-You shouldn't be able to feel the probe on the cervix, but you might get a period type pain while you are being treated and for a short while afterwards.
+You shouldn't be able to feel the probe on your cervix, but you might get a period type pain while you are being treated and for a short while afterwards.